On This Page

 Exclusive Crops Event-only crops (Bizzy Bee, etc.) Ghost Pepper Pack (Robux gacha, 5 exclusive crops)

-End-Game Target Zebrazinkle (234K base, Transcendent) Dragon's Breath / Moon Bloom (Super tier)
+End-Game Target Zebrazinkle (234K base, Transcendent) Star Fruit / Eclipse Bloom / Hypno Bloom / Dragon's Breath (Super tier)

 The mutation stacking difference is the most consequential.
 In GAG1, the optimal strategy is to plant expensive crops during overlapping weather windows that stack multipliers.
 In GAG2, you should ignore stacking entirely and focus on landing the single highest-multiplier event.
 For a deep dive into GAG1 mutation combinations and how they stack, see our GAG1 Mutation Calculator.
 To switch the planner above to GAG1 mode, click the 🌱 GAG1 button in the game toggle near the top of the page.
 GAG2 also introduces a guild system that materially changes the long-term progression curve — guild bonuses stack on top of mutation multipliers and can shift the optimal crop rotation by 10–20% for active members.
 For the full breakdown of guild roles, contribution mechanics, and how to maximise your guild's farming bonuses, read our Grow a Garden 2 guild guide.